istio/community/steering/CHARTER.md

 contributors, vendors, and users.
 1. Defining, evolving, and defending a
 [Code of Conduct](../CONTRIBUTING.md#code-of-conduct).
-1. Advising the Open Usage Commons on issues relating to the Istio trademark and logo, as well as related conformance programs.
+1. Advising the Cloud Native Computing Foundation (CNCF) on issues relating to the Istio trademark and logo, as well as related conformance programs.
 1. Setting marketing and advocacy direction for the project; establishing a publishing schedule and vetting content, encouraging and assisting community members in creating content for conferences, fostering an ecosystem of vendors.